 \subsection{Hypothesis language mismatch \problemtypedata}

-String overlap-based metrics can also score a hypothesis in a language different from the reference almost zero.
-However, even for the reference-based COMET, there is no explicit way to enforce the intended target language given it is an embedding-based metric.
-In the field of translation and translation evaluation, this poses an increasingly pronounced problem, especially for multilingual translation models as well as the recent large language models, in which the generated language cannot be as easily controlled as it could be in encoder-decoder models \citep{10.5555/3618408.3620130}.
+String overlap-based metrics can also score a hypothesis in a language different from the reference almost zero, especially with script mismatch.
+However, even for the reference-based COMET, there is no explicit way to enforce the intended target language.
+This poses an increasingly pronounced problem, especially for multilingual translation models as well as the recent large language models, in which the generated language cannot be as easily controlled \citep{10.5555/3618408.3620130}.

-We conduct experiments to understand if translation outputs in an incorrect language leave an impact on the score, and whether different mismatching languages can lead to distinct patterns.
+We conduct experiments to understand if translation outputs in an incorrect language impact the score, and whether different mismatching languages can lead to distinct patterns.
 We use the translation directions En$\rightarrow$Ru, En$\rightarrow$Uk, and En$\rightarrow$Zh in WMT23 which share the same English source input.
 Having Online-A's output in all three directions, we substitute hypotheses in a particular translation direction with those from another direction.
-A similar hypothesis was presented in \citet{amrhein-etal-2022-aces} which suggested that COMET metrics are not robust to hypothesis language mismatch.
+A similar hypothesis was presented by \citet{amrhein-etal-2022-aces} which suggested that COMET metrics are not robust to hypothesis language mismatch.
 Our experiment setup offers a more detailed evaluation setup than their contrastive setup.

 \Cref{tab:mismatch} presents COMET$^\mathrm{DA}_\mathrm{22}$ scores for translations in correct and incorrect languages, as well as empty lines and random sentences in the correct language as ``baselines'', deemed as completely wrong translations.
-The pattern shows that when the hypothesis is in a language distant from the reference, COMET score declines much more than when the hypothesis is in a more similar language.
+The pattern shows that when the hypothesis is in a language distant from the reference, the COMET score declines much more than when the hypothesis is in a similar language.
 A more concerning issue is that even when the hypotheses' language is completely wrong, the resulting COMET score can still be vastly higher than empty hypotheses or random sentences in the correct language.
 We omit COMET$^\mathrm{kiwiDA}_\mathrm{22}$ because it does not have a mechanism to read a reference (language) making it inherently incapable of distinguishing output languages.

-\paragraph{Recommendation.} Run language identification and set hypotheses in an unexpected language to have 0 COMET score before aggregating them system-level.
+\paragraph{Recommendation.} Run language identification and set hypotheses in an unexpected language to have a 0 COMET score before aggregating them system-level.
 Also, check with a string overlap-based metric like BLEU or chrF.